jajoho/Calculate-Interest-GrandTotal-Plugin/README.md

 ## English: Calculate interest rate – GrandTotal Plugin

-A plugin for GranTotal to calculate interest rate.
+A plugin for GrandTotal to calculate the default interest.

 ### Hot to install and use it?